Spawning horseshoe crabs. Photo credit: Gregory Breese, USFWS

 Horseshoe crabs (Limulus polyphemus) are a marine arthropod found along the Atlantic coast from northern Maine to the Yucatan Peninsula and the Gulf of Mexico.
 The Delaware Bay supports the largest spawning population in the world.
 Adults either remain in estuaries or migrate to the continental shelf during the winter months.
 Migrations resume in the spring when the horseshoe crabs move to beach areas to spawn.
 Juveniles hatch from the beach environment and spend the first two years in nearshore areas.

-The eggs play an important ecological role in the food web for migrating shorebirds.
+Horseshoe crab eggs play an important ecological role in the food web for migrating shorebirds.
 The Delaware Bay Estuary is the largest staging area for shorebirds in the Atlantic Flyway.
 An estimated 425,000 to one million migratory shorebirds converge on the Delaware Bay to feed and rebuild energy reserves prior to completing their northward migration.

 Horseshoe crabs are also collected by the biomedical industry to support the production of LAL, a clotting agent that aids in the detection of human pathogens in patients, drugs, and intravenous devices.
 Blood from the horseshoe crab is obtained by collecting adults and extracting a portion of their blood.
 Most crabs collected and bled by the biomedical industry are, as required by the FMP, released alive to the water from where they were collected; however, a portion of these crabs die from the procedure.
 Crabs harvested for bait are sometimes bled prior to being processed and sold by the bait industry; these crabs are counted against the bait quota.
 Biomedical use has increased since 2004, when reporting began.
 In 2021, 718,809 horseshoe crabs were collected coastwide for biomedical purposes, and the estimated mortality for these crabs was 112,104.
-Biomedical data were included as part of the 2019 benchmark stock assessment, and continue to be provided to the Commission through state compliance reports, although the data remain confidential to the public at a regional or state level.
+Biomedical data were included as part of the 2019 benchmark stock assessment and 2024 update, and continue to be provided to the Commission through state compliance reports, although the data remain confidential to the public at a regional or state level.

 To date, no overfishing or overfished definitions have been adopted for management use.
 For the assessment, biological reference points were developed for the Delaware Bay region horseshoe crab population although not endorsed by the Peer Review Panel for use in management.
 However, given the assessment results of low fishing mortality and relatively high abundance, overfishing and an overfished status are unlikely for female horseshoe crabs in the Delaware Bay region.

 Horseshoe crabs are managed under the Interstate Fishery Management Plan for Horseshoe Crab (1998) and its subsequent addenda (Addenda I-VIII).
 Under Addendum I (2000), the Commission established state-by-state quotas in all Atlantic states for horseshoe crabs harvested for bait.
 Addendum II (2001) allows voluntary transfers of harvest quotas between states to alleviate concerns over potential bait shortages on a biologically responsible basis, with Commission approval.
 Addendum III (2004) reduced harvest quotas, implemented seasonal bait harvest closures, and revised monitoring components.
 In response to decreasing migratory shorebird populations, Addendum IV (2006) reduced quotas in New Jersey and Delaware and added additional protection in Maryland and Virginia to increase horseshoe crab and egg abundance in and around Delaware Bay.
 Addenda V and VI extended Addendum IV’s measures through 2012.
 The Adaptive Resource Management Framework, established through Addendum VII, incorporates both shorebird and horseshoe crab abundance levels to set optimized harvest levels for horseshoe crabs of Delaware Bay origin.
-It was developed in recognition of the relationship between horseshoe crab eggs and shorebirds in the Delaware Bay Region Addendum VIII, approved in 2022, which adopts ARM Framework Revision for setting annual specifications for horseshoe crabs of Delaware Bay-origin
+It was developed in recognition of the relationship between horseshoe crab eggs and shorebirds in the Delaware Bay Region.
+Addendum VIII, approved in 2022, which adopts ARM Framework Revision for setting annual specifications for horseshoe crabs of Delaware Bay-origin

 In October 2019, the Board directed the ARM Subcommittee to revise the ARM Framework in order to incorporate more available data and update the software platform.
 Several improvements to the ARM Framework were made during this revision.
 In the original ARM Framework, the population models for horseshoe crabs and red knots were largely based on life history information taken from literature that was not always specific to Delaware Bay.
 The ARM Revision improves the models for both species by incorporating region-specific data collected over the past few decades.
 Horseshoe crab population estimates from the Catch Multiple Survey Analysis (CMSA) model used in the 2019 Benchmark Stock Assessment were incorporated into the ARM Revision.
 Additionally, the ARM Revision includes more sources of horseshoe crab removals than the previous version, adding mortality in the biomedical industry and commercial discards from other fisheries.